New Zealand woman assaulted in Spanish hostel left with brain injury

-An Auckland woman is in a Spanish hospital with a skull fracture, brain bleed and clots after being attacked in a Spanish hostel last week.
+An Auckland woman is in a Spanish hospital with a skull fracture, brain bleed and clots after being attacked in a Spanish hostel.

-Agnes Wong was travelling through the country alone when she was attacked at the hostel in Málaga.
+Agnes Wong was travelling through the country alone when she was attacked at the hostel in Málaga last week.
 Witnesses said she was punched and kicked in the head.

 Her family has flown from Auckland to be with her and a Givealittle page has been set up by friend Erike Ng.